gatling/gatling/src/docs/content/reference/install/oss/index.md

 For all details regarding the installation and the tuning of the operating system (OS), please refer to the [operations]({{< ref "../script/core/operations" >}}) section.

 {{< alert warning >}}
-Gatling launch scripts and Gatling maven plugin honor `JAVA_HOME` env var if it's set.
+Gatling launch scripts and Gatling Maven plugin honor `JAVA_HOME` env var if it's set.
 Depending on your setup, you might end up running a different version than the one displayed with `java -version`.
 If you get strange errors such as `Unsupported major.minor version` and you were expecting to run a JDK11 or newer, you might want to explicitly set the `JAVA_HOME` env variable.
 {{< /alert >}}

 The bundle structure is as follows:

-* `bin`: launch scripts for Gatling and the Recorder.
-* `conf`: configuration files for Gatling, Akka and Logback.
-* `lib`: Gatling and dependencies binaries
-* `user-files`:
-    * `simulations`: where to place your Simulations code.
+* `src/test/java`: where to place your Simulations code.
 You must respect the package folder hierarchy.
-    * `resources`: non source code files such as feeder files and templates for request bodies.
+* `src/test/resources`: non source code files such as feeder files and templates for request bodies and configuration files for Gatling, Akka and Logback.
-    * `lib`: you can add you own dependencies (JAR files) here.
-When running on Gatling Enterprise, they are packaged in a single "fat JAR" file together with your Simulations code.
+* `pom.xml`: Maven informations about the project.
-* `results`: where test results are generated.
+* `target`: where test results are generated.

+### Run a Gatling simulation

+Use the following command to starts Gatling in interactive mode:

+{{< code-toggle console >}}
+Linux/MacOS: ./mvnw gatling:test
+Windows: mvnw.cmd gatling:test
+{{</ code-toggle >}}

+### Start the Gatling Recorder

+The [Gatling Recorder]({{< ref "/reference/script/protocols/http/recorder/" >}}) allows you to capture browser-based actions and convert them into a script.
+Use the following command to launch the Recorder:

+{{< code-toggle console >}}
+Linux/MacOS: ./mvnw gatling:recorder
+Windows: mvnw.cmd gatling:recorder
+{{</ code-toggle >}}

 ## Using a Build Tool